lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   This item of the CBOR sequence indicates that the message sender supports an EDHOC application profile consistent with the pieces of information specified by the EDHOC_Information object.

+The recipient peer MUST abort the EDHOC session and MUST reply with an EDHOC error message if ead_value is malformed or does not conform with the format defined above.

+It is possible that ead_value provides information corresponding to EDHOC_Information prescriptive parameters (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}), e.g., "message_4" or "max_msgsize".
+The type of such parameters is indicated in the 'Type' column of the corresponding entry in the IANA registry "EDHOC Information" (see {{I-D.ietf-ace-edhoc-oscore-profile}}).

+If the EAD item "Supported EDHOC application profiles" is included in EDHOC message_1 and/or message_2 during an EDHOC session, the peers participating in that session MUST NOT act in violation of what is indicated by prescriptive parameters that are specified in those EAD items.
+Upon receiving an EDHOC message, a peer MUST check whether the other peer has violated such indications.
+If any violation is found, the peer MUST abort the EDHOC session and MUST reply with an EDHOC error message.

 When composing ead_value, the sender peer MUST comply with the content restrictions specified in {{sec-app-profile-edhoc-message_1_2-restrictions}}.

-The recipient peer MUST abort the EDHOC session and MUST reply with an EDHOC error message if ead_value is malformed or does not conform with the format defined above.

 The CDDL grammar describing ead_value for the EAD item "Supported EDHOC application profiles" is shown in {{fig-cddl-ead-value}}.